Jordan: Islamic era

-In 1516, the Ottoman Caliphate's forces conquered Mamluk territory.
-Agricultural villages in Transjordan witnessed a period of relative prosperity in the 16th century, but were later abandoned.
+In 1516 the Ottoman Caliphate's forces conquered Mamluk territory.
+Agricultural villages in Transjordan witnessed a period of relative prosperity in the 16th century but were later abandoned.
 Transjordan was of marginal importance to the Ottoman authorities.
 As a result, Ottoman presence was virtually absent and reduced to annual tax collection visits.

 More Arab Bedouin tribes moved into Transjordan from Syria and the Hejaz during the first three centuries of Ottoman rule, including the Adwan, the Bani Sakhr and the Howeitat.
 These tribes laid claims to different parts of the region, and with the absence of a meaningful Ottoman authority, Transjordan slid into a state of anarchy that continued until the 19th century.
 This led to a short-lived occupation by the Wahhabi forces (1803–1812), an ultra-orthodox Islamic movement that emerged in Najd (in modern-day Saudi Arabia).
-Ibrahim Pasha, son of the governor of the Egypt Eyalet under the request of the Ottoman sultan, rooted out the Wahhabis by 1818.
-In 1833 Ibrahim Pasha turned on the Ottomans and established his rule over the Levant.
-His oppressive policies led to the unsuccessful peasants' revolt in Palestine in 1834.
-Transjordanian cities of Al-Salt and Al-Karak were destroyed by Ibrahim Pasha's forces for harboring a peasants' revolt leader.
+Ibrahim Pasha, son of the governor of the Egypt Eyalet, rooted out the Wahhabis under the request of the Ottoman sultan by 1818.

+In 1833 Pasha turned on the Ottomans and established his rule over the Levant.
+His policies led to the unsuccessful peasants' revolt in Palestine in 1834.
+Transjordanian cities of As-Salt and Al-Karak were destroyed by Pasha's forces for harboring a peasants' revolt leader.
 Egyptian rule was forcibly ended in 1841, with Ottoman rule restored.

-Only after Ibrahim Pasha's campaign did the Ottoman Empire try to solidify its presence in the Syria Vilayet, which Transjordan was part of.
-A series of tax and land reforms (Tanzimat) in 1864 brought some prosperity back to agriculture and to abandoned villages; the end of virtually autonomy predictably provoked a backlash in other areas of Transjordan.
+Only after Pasha's campaign did the Ottoman Empire try to solidify its presence in the Syria Vilayet, which Transjordan was part of.

+A series of tax and land reforms (Tanzimat) in 1864 brought some prosperity back to agriculture and to abandoned villages; the end of virtual autonomy led a backlash in other areas of Transjordan.
 Muslim Circassians and Chechens, fleeing Russian persecution, sought refuge in the Levant.
-In Transjordan and with Ottoman support, Circassians first settled in the long-abandoned vicinity of Amman in 1867, and later in the surrounding villages.
-After having established its administration, conscription and heavy taxation policies by the Ottoman authorities led to revolts in the areas it controlled.
-Transjordan's tribes in particular revolted during the Shoubak (1905) and the Karak Revolts (1910), which were brutally suppressed.
-The construction of the Hejaz Railway in 1908–stretching across the length of Transjordan and linking Mecca with Istanbul helped the population economically, as Transjordan became a stopover for pilgrims.
-However, increasing policies of Turkification and centralization adopted by the Ottoman Empire disenchanted the Arabs of the Levant.
+In Transjordan and with Ottoman support, Circassians first settled in the long-abandoned vicinity of Amman in 1867 and later in the surrounding villages.
+The Ottoman authorities' establishment of its administration, conscription and heavy taxation policies led to revolts in the areas it controlled.
+Transjordan's tribes in particular revolted during the Shoubak (1905) and the Karak revolts (1910), which were brutally suppressed.
+The construction of the Hejaz Railway in 1908—stretching across the length of Transjordan and linking Damascus with Medina—helped the population economically, as Transjordan became a stopover for pilgrims.